ministryofjustice/prison-visits-2/README.md

 You can't.
 This is because historical bookings still refer to that prison.
 Disable it instead (see above).

+#### Merging two prisons

+If two formerly-separate parts of an estate now have the same booking team and visiting times, they can be combined into one so that visitors only have one relevant choice in the prison selection interface.

+This is the appropriate process:

+1. Disable the individual prisons (by setting `enabled: false`)
+2. Add a new prison (see above) with the same estate

+#### Splitting a prison

+Conversely, if different parts of an estate now have distinct booking teams or visiting times, they can be separated:

+1. Disable the prison
+2. Add two or more prisons with the same estate.

 ## Smoke Tests

 Runs the happy path to book, confirm and cancel a visit.
 If the app